 Keep your devices safe and secure!

-When important changes have been made to your account, Direct Alerts let you know by text, email or both as soon as it happens.
+When important changes have been made to your account, account and security alerts let you know by text, email or both as soon as it happens.